Sub-{\mu}m axial precision depth imaging with entangled two-colour Hong-Ou-Mandel microscopy: Supplemental Materials

 \subsection{Experimental characterisations}

-The wavelength-entangled photon pair source has to be actively phase-locked to remove instability in the HOM interference, which otherwise results in noise in the measurement as shown in Fig.~(\ref{HOMlocks}.i).
+The wavelength-entangled photon pair source has to be actively phase-locked to remove instability in the HOM interference, which otherwise results in noise in the measurement as shown in Fig.~\ref{HOMlocks}(a).

 In order to distinguish between changes in the brightness of the source and changes in the loss or bunching rate induced by the sample, the use of quasi-photon number resolving detection scheme (PNRDS) allows the bunching and anti-bunching terms to be monitored independently, normalising the measurement.
-The effect of imbalanced alignment is apparent in Fig.(\ref{HOMlocks}.ii) from asymmetry in the baseline count rate on the extreme right-hand and left-hand sides of the image (blue line), and is corrected by the use of the PNRDS (dashed black line).
+The effect of imbalanced alignment is apparent in Fig.~\ref{HOMlocks}(b) from asymmetry in the baseline count rate on the extreme right-hand and left-hand sides of the image (blue line), and is corrected by the use of the PNRDS (dashed black line).

-Fig.~\eqref{DetuningVStemp} shows characterisation data for the frequency detuning between the signal and the idler of the photon pair source.
+Fig.~\ref{DetuningVStemp} shows characterisation data for the frequency detuning between the signal and the idler of the photon pair source.
 The central wavelengths of the signal and idler peaks were measured with a sensitive, high resolution spectrometer (\textit{Andor}, \textit{SR-750-B2-R-SIL}) for a range of crystal temperatures.

-The pump laser wavelength was measured to be $\lambda_p = 404.093~nm$ with a linewidth of $\Delta\lambda_{p} = 0.05~nm$, close to the resolution limit of the spectrometer.
-As shown in Fig.~\eqref{DetuningVStemp}, the detuning values predicted using the HOM interference beat note show good agreement with the calibrated detuning curve measured using the spectrometer.
+The pump laser wavelength was measured to be $\lambda_p = 404.093~nm$ with a linewidth of $\Delta\lambda_{p} = 5~MHz$ (Topmode 405, Toptica).
+As shown in Fig.~\ref{DetuningVStemp}, the detuning values predicted using the HOM interference beat note show good agreement with the calibrated detuning curve measured using the spectrometer.